oconnor0/BeaconRoad/Book/30-Characters.md

 # Chapter 3: Characters

+Every player at the table---except for the GM---plays a single character.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *